 If the biopsy shows you have prostate cancer, your physician may recommend imaging tests to determine the location and size as well as the stage (whether the cancer has spread to other parts of the body) of the tumor.

-At UChicago Medicine, our radiologists specialize in endorectal prostate MRI using state-of-the art 3 Tesla MRI scanners, which give unsurpassed images of the prostate.
+UChicago Medicine radiologists are experts in endorectal prostate MRI using state-of-the art 3 Tesla MRI scanners, which give detailed images of the prostate.

-Other diagnostic imaging tests, such as CT, bone and PET scans may also be necessary to fully assess and stage prostate cancer.
+Other diagnostic imaging tests, such as CT and bone scans may also be necessary to fully assess and stage prostate cancer.

 Researchers at UChicago Medicine continually work on developing new image and image-guided technologies for prostate cancer.